bellerb/chappie.ai/skills/README.md

 # Skills
 ### Description
 Folder where all interaction with exteral tasks occur.
 For each task a small wrapper is created that the AI interacts with.
-New models are trained for ever task individually with custom paramaters specific to the task at hand.
+New models are trained for every task individually with custom paramaters specific to the task at hand.

 # Parameter Example
 ```